-Grading is understood as the histological assessment of tumor cells according to their state of differentiation.
-Consisting of four levels, the evaluation follows the severity in which the abnormal cells differ from healthy tissue.
-Well differentiated tumors (low grade) generally have a better prognosis than poorly differentiated tumors (high grade).
+Grading is based on the histologic assessment of tumor cells according to their state of differentiation.
+Differentiation in the microscopic appearance of tumor cells determines the grade.
+Tumor cells are grouped into 4 types based on how they resemble and differ from healthy cells.
+Well-differentiated tumors (low grade) generally have a better prognosis than poorly differentiated tumors (high grade).

-Staging defines the stage of the tumor disease according to the extent to which it has spread throughout the body.
-Solid tumors are usually classified by using the TNM system.
-This system of classification has been administered by the UICC (Union Internationale Contre le Cancer) since the 50s and is regularly updated.
+Staging of a tumor can be determined by its size and the extent to which it has spread throughout the body.
+Tumor staging is performed with different laboratory tests such as radiography, ultrasonography, computed tomography scanning, etc. Solid tumors are usually classified with the TNM system.
+This system has been administered by the UICC (Union Internationale Contre le Cancer) since the 1950s, and it is regularly updated.

-The three letters (T, N and M) stand for the separate categories: tumor (primary tumor), node (= involvement of lymph nodes) and status of metastases.
+The letters T, N, and M stand for separate categories: tumor (size and extent of the primary tumor), node (involvement of neighboring lymph nodes), and status of metastases, respectively.

 T0: Absence of primary tumor

-T1–4: Assignment of various stages occurs according to specific tumor, taking into account different criteria such as size (diameter), invasive depth, infiltration of neighboring tissue and organs
+T1–T4: Assignment of various stages according to the specific type of tumor, taking into account different criteria such as size (diameter), invasive depth, and infiltration of neighboring tissue and organs

 M0: No metastases